(Tap footnote number to read it; tap up arrow (↑) to scroll back up to verse. Old Testament quotations/allusions are underlined.)

-- Isn’t the cup of blessings that we bless sharing in the blood of the Anointed?
-Isn’t the bread that we break sharing in the body of the Anointed?
+- Isn’t the cup of blessings that we bless a participation in the blood of the Anointed?
+Isn’t the bread that we break a participation in the body of the Anointed?

 - Since there’s one bread, we the many are one body, for all partake from the one bread.